 So far we have only really considered working in 8 or 16-bits in Photoshop, but when working in Lightroom it is even more important.
-First, Lightroom is developed to manipulate RAW data, so it can do wonderful things with a 12-bit RAW file that you cannot do to a 16-bit file in Photoshop.
+Lightroom excels at manipulating RAW data, enabling it to perform impressive edits on a 12-bit RAW file that aren’t possible with a 16-bit file in Photoshop.
 But even when editing a 16-bit TIFF in Lightroom, such as a film scan, a 16-bit file allows Lightroom to operate on the image much more smoothly than on an 8-bit file.

 Have you ever tried to edit a JPEG in Lightroom?
 It is not a fun endeavor, as you will quickly discover the sliders are not as responsive as they are on a RAW file, or even as responsive as working on a 16-bit TIFF.
 This is due to the limited color range of the 8-bit image.
 Anything more than a few quick fixes to a JPEG in Lightroom results in a mangled image.

-To put it in the simplest terms imaginable, Lightroom is designed to be used with RAW files, so if you use Lightroom shoot RAW.
+Lightroom is for RAW file processing.
+If you use Lightroom, shoot RAW.
 You will get so much more out of the software.
 Even if you are working with raster images, such as scans, give Lightroom the most data possible to further manipulate your image, give it 16-bit files.